shanjcu/web-framework/docs/jcu-customisations/styling.md

 ## Where from?

-The styles in this web front-end framework are a mixture of those provided by the Squiz CMS and Bootstrap's original designs.
-This documentation, forked from the original Bootstrap project, illustrates all available styles for use within a project at JCU.
+The styles in this web front-end framework are a mixture of those provided by the original Squiz CMS layouts, JCU Brand Manual, and Bootstrap's original designs.
+This documentation, forked from the original Bootstrap project, illustrates all available styles for use within projects associated with JCU.

+In a number of circumstances, the Squiz CMS layouts use browser defaults (such as font sizes, weights, some spacing and so forth).
+Defaults from Firefox (version 43) have been used to fill this gap and ensure the theme remains consistent across browsers.

 ## Inclusions